 Looking for an easy CRM that won't overwhelm your team?
 You're in the right place.
-Many small businesses need simple CRMs to manage their customer relationships without complicated, complex features that they don’t even need, and that's why we've decided to write this article.
+Many small businesses need simple CRMs to manage their customer relationships without complicated features they don't even need — and that's exactly why we wrote this guide.

 - Intuitive contact and lead management